nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Iterators and Comparators - Exercise/ListyIterator/README.md

 	For every command from the input (except for the END and Create commands), print the result of that command on the console, each on a new line.
 	In the case of Move or HasNext commands, print the return value of the methods.
 	In the case of a Print command, you don't have to do anything additional as the method itself should already print on the console.

+### Constraints:

+	There will always be only one Create command and it will always be the first command passed.
+	The number of commands received will be between [1…100].
+	The last command will always be the only END command.